Altor Equity Partners: History

 The firm, which is based in Stockholm, Sweden, was founded in 2003 by a team led by Harald Mix, formerly a partner at Industri Kapital, another Nordic-focused private equity firm.

 As of 2015, the firm has raised approximately €6.2 billion since inception across three funds.
 The firm completed fundraising for its first investment vehicle, the Altor 2003 Fund in May 2003 with €650 million of investor commitments.
 Altor Fund II was closed in March 2006 €1.2 billion of capital and Altor Fund III closed in August 2008 with €2.0 billion of commitments.
 Altor closed its fourth fund in July 2014, also with €2 billion in commitments.

-Altor closed its most recent fifth fund in 2019, with €2.5 billion in commitments.
+Altor closed its fifth fund in 2019, with €2.5 billion in commitments.

+In January 2024, Altor announced the closing of its sixth fund, **Altor Fund VI**, at its hard cap of **€3 billion**, marking its largest fund to date and emphasizing a focus on green transition and sustainability-oriented investments.

-Notable Investments
+Notable investments

 In 2006, Altor purchased Norwegian outdoor clothing retailer Helly Hansen from Investcorp for an undisclosed amount.
 In 2012 the firm sold 75 percent of the company to the Ontario Teachers’ Pension Plan for about $326 million, reportedly 4 times what they paid for it.

 The firm bought the French ski manufacturer Skis Rossignol from a group led by Macquarie in July 2013 for an undisclosed amount.

 In August 2021, Altor acquired a majority stake in Swedish video game publisher Raw Fury for an undisclosed price.